hyfabi/fabian-maurutschek/README.md

 Okay however, Im Fabi 19 and i do a little programming.
 I could make a giant list of all programminglanguages i ever touched but idc.
 Im kinda good at node (web basics bruh), JAVA and C#.

-Currently im in a prgogramming school and i really hope to get out soon.
+Currently im in a programming school and i really hope to get out soon.
 (Its very annoying because i like programming and not the other trash they want to teach me)

 <!--